 Ease of use:

 It must be said that the Squarespace website builder user interface is minimalistic.
-The problem is that it is not always self-explanatory and this can lead to confusion.
+The problem is that it is not always self-explanatory and this can lead to confusion for a newbie.

 When learning how to use Squarespace you will find patience and assistance from the helpdesk support team are required in equal measures.